 - No lock-in contract option – you can buy your equipment up front and then pay for monitoring services on a month-to-month basis.
 This way, you can cancel any time without penalties.

 - FlexPay – if you can’t afford to pay for the entirety of the equipment in a single swoop, you can pay in monthly installments.
 But you have to sign a 42–60 months contract.
 In which case, the cancellation fee is 100% of the remaining contract balance.

-- Plans – Smart Home is $39.99/mo (24/7 monitoring, mobile app, alert notifications), while Smart Home Video costs $49.99/mo (door locks, doorbell cams, lights and thermostats controls and other home automation perks).
+- Plans – Smart Home starts at $29.99/mo (24/7 monitoring, mobile app, alert notifications), while Smart Home Video costs $49.99/mo (door locks, doorbell cams, lights, and thermostats controls, and other home automation perks).
 Both are available in 42 or 60 months contracts, or on a monthly basis if you pay for your equipment upfront.

-Aa full pack of equipment can amount to $2,000 and beyond.
-Notably, the 3.5-year plan has higher monthly equipment bill than the 5-year contract.
+A full pack of equipment can amount to $2,000 and beyond, but the basic package starts at $599.99.
+Notably, the 3.5-year plan has a higher monthly equipment bill than the 5-year contract.
 Also, you need to have a credit score of at least 600 to qualify for financing, and contract details vary based on your score.